Homer starts a new security company and gets in trouble with Fat Tony.

 - Kill the Poor/Would Hurt a Child: To conserve power for all of Springfield in the middle of a major heatwave, Mr. Burns had power cut to the orphanage, pretty much killing all the children in it from heat stroke and dehydration.

 - The Last Straw: With the power plant running at full capacity, all it took to cause a blackout was for Homer to plug in a dancing Santa.

-- Long List: Homer lists all the jobs he's had on the show up to that point in enough time for Marge to change for bed.Homer: You know, I've had a lot of jobs.
+- Long List: Homer lists all the jobs he's had on the show up to that point (even though some of them, like "homophobe" don't count as a job in real life) in enough time for Marge to change for bed.Homer: You know, I've had a lot of jobs.
 Boxer, mascot, astronaut, imitation Krusty, baby proofer, trucker, hippie, plow driver, food critic, conceptual artist, grease salesman, carnie, mayor, grifter, bodyguard for the mayor, country-western manager, garbage commissioner, mountain climber, farmer, inventor, Smithers, Poochie, celebrity assistant, power plant worker, fortune cookie writer, beer baron, Kwik-E-Mart clerk, homophobe and missionary.
 But protecting Springfield, that gives me the best feeling of all.

 - Never My Fault: Cletus is one of the looters from the riot.
 When Chief Wiggum says the riot is the looters' fault, Cletus accuses Wiggum of trying to blame the victims.

 - Nice Job Breaking It, Hero!: With the power grid severely strained, it was Homer plugging in his Dancing Santa that led to the blackout and the subsequent looting.
 Homer acknowledges this is his fault after Lisa's toys are stolen.